cwhd/hdp-r/README.md

 Documentation is generated with [roxygen](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) so you can ask R for help.
 Also check out the examples folder for some working examples.

+## Deployment

+I used [docker](https://www.docker.com/) to make all the components deployable as a unit.
+Use the following commands to build the containers and get everything up and running:

+- From the hdp-evaluate-shiny directory: docker build . -t hdp-eval
+- From the hdp-admin-shiny directory: docker build . -t hdp-admin
+- From the root: docker-compose up

+MongoDB will be exposed inside the container cluster.

+If you don't know that much about Docker here are some useful commands:

+- ssh into one of the nodes: docker exec -it hdp-admin bash

 ## Architecture

 This is made of 3 parts as defined in the docker-compose file: